-Very often people running an e-commerce business believe that a store description in English is a sufficient nod towards international customers.
+People running an e-commerce business often believe that a store description in English is a sufficient nod to international customers.
 However, the statistics are brutal: by communicating solely in English, you reach only 36.5% of your potential global customers.
 Translation of product descriptions into 11 languages can attract 88% of all Internet users.
 However, you do not have to translate the content of your store into so many languages – English, Chinese, Japanese and Hindi are enough to reach one half of all global recipients.

-Translation of product descriptions and SKUs – is it enough?
+Translation of product descriptions – is it enough?

 Descriptions of your products or services would seem to be crucial from the customer’s point of view.
 So, it is necessary to translate them.
 However, e-commerce translation is not merely translation as such – localization is equally important.

-Localization and translation of e-commerce content should always go hand in hand.
+Localization and translation of online store content should always go hand in hand.
 Localization is not only a simple translation, but also an adaptation of the content to different cultural conditions.
 Thus by localizing your online store you show the customer that you care about offering them the best shopping experience.
-This mainly involves conversion of currencies, units of measurement or general adjustment of the purchase path to the customer who speaks a different language and who was brought up in a different culture.
+This mainly involves conversion of currencies, units of measurement or general adjustment of the purchase path to the customer who speaks a different language and who was raised in a different culture.

-Localization also includes the source code, layout and graphics f the website.
-This is particularly important when expanding into markets that are distant from ourselves in cultural and linguistic terms, where customers use a non-Roman alphabet.
+Localization also includes the source code, layout and graphics of the website.
+This is particularly important when expanding into markets that are culturally and linguistically distant from our own, where customers use a non-Roman alphabet.